Few people have reached the South Pole on a ski-pulka expedition.

 Every evening and then every morning, the routine of the camp, filling in our diary, exchanging our impressions with a very international team.

-approximately 2750 m Meals: breakfasts in tents – lunches with picnics – dinners in tents Accommodations: nights in tents
+approximately 2750 m Meals: breakfasts in tents – lunches on the ice – dinners in tents Accommodations: nights in tents

 Today, if the conditions allowed us and if we held on, we arrived at the South Pole.
 We can already see it from 15 kilometers away because the American station of Amundsen-Scott is clearly visible!
 When we arrive at the South Pole mark, we will go around it (little world tour!) to celebrate our achievement.